.jpg)

 Darnell Nurse's time with the Edmonton Oilers is apparently coming to an end.

-Sportsnet reported that not only were the Oilers looking to trade the 31-year-old defenseman, but that Nurse also went to the team to seek out a trade.
+Sportsnet reported that not only were the Oilers looking to trade the 31-year-old defenseman, but Nurse also went to the team to seek out a trade.
 Although he has a full no-movement clause, seeking out a move means he's got control over where he can be traded.

 But where does Nurse go?
-That's what we're out to explore for you today using reports, rumors and our own gut instinct.
+That's what we're out to explore for you today using reports, rumors, and our own gut instinct.

 Philadelphia Flyers